21 Credits CERT3090, Academic Catalog 2025-2026

 Required Technical Courses (6 Courses)

-Complete the following courses:
+Complete all of the following courses:

-MEAG1001 Mechatronics Applications in Agriculture (3 Credits)
+MEAG1001 Mechatronics Applications in Agriculture (3 credits)

 This class is designed to introduce students to agricultural practices that have used automation technology to reduce input costs, decrease manual labor, improve safety, and/or increase efficiency and accuracy.
 Students will get a historic perspective of technological advances in agriculture, a sense of the current reality of mechatronics use in agribusiness, and evaluate areas ripe for automation upgrades.
-(Prerequisite: None).
+(Prerequisite: None)

-MECA1222 Electricity - Devices and Circuits II (3 Credits)
+MECA1222 Electricity - Devices and Circuits II (3 credits)

 This course provides an exploration of the basics in electricity and electronics.
 Topics include an overview of alternating current, circuit laws, components, and use of test equipment.
 Students learn the basic technique of troubleshooting electric circuits, including measurement techniques, analysis of faults, and repair procedures.
 Teamwork, critical thinking, and problem solving are emphasized.
 Hands-on experience and practical applications are included.
 (Prerequisites: MECA 1122))

-MECA2120 Fluid Power 1 (3 Credits)
+MECA2120 Fluid Power 1 (3 credits)

 This course provides the basics of fluid powered devices and systems found in modern industrial machinery and automation.
 Topics include proper safety procedures, basic laws of fluid mechanics, standard symbols, pumps, control valves, control assemblies, actuators, maintenance procedures, and switching and control devices.
 At the completion of this course, the student will be able to apply basic laws of fluid mechanics to design and specify characteristics of a pneumatic system; select and size actuators and control valves, and match the pneumatic components with its American National Standards Institute (ANSI) symbol.
 Upon completion of this course, the student should be able to identify long-term symptoms associated with a lack of preventive maintenance of pneumatic components while demonstrating good safety practices including lock out procedures.
 Technical writing skills and safety procedures will be implemented throughout the course.
 (Prerequisite: None)